Jackson-Mu/Jackson-Mu/README.md

 🌟 Welcome to Jackson-Mu/Jackson-Mu! 🌟

-👋 Hi, I’m Jackson Mukeshimana, a passionate Data Science Enthusiast.
+👋 Hi, I’m Jackson, a passionate Data Science Enthusiast.

 👀 I’m interested in exploring the fascinating world of data science and uncovering insights that drive meaningful change.